 Chase Your Goals

-10 years on and Willis can’t see himself ever wanting to leave.
-“I definitely want to stay in real estate, that’s the career for me,” he says.
+10 years on and Willis can't see himself ever wanting to leave as a result of his real estate success.
+"I definitely want to stay in real estate, that's the career for me," he says.

 "I'd love to see myself in the long-term still working at R&W Caboolture, and in the even longer term I could see myself being a shareholder or even a director here."

 Willis' love for real estate centres on its people-focus, and the fact that every day is different.
 "Real estate is definitely more about people than it is the property," he said.
 "And no matter how many deals you do or how much money you make, you always keep learning."